sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

     cp -r /u01/oracle /mnt/tmp
 ```

-This may take a while, just wait for the container to complete its job.
+This may take a while due to the x86 instructionset emulation, just wait for the container to complete its job.

 ### Build the arm64 WebLogic base image